 But keep in mind that you'll only be eating the tiny bit of sauce that clings to the meatball.

-These meatballs travel well: because the sauce is thick and sticky, there are no spillage issues while you transport them to the party—unless you turn the whole crockpot upside down, in which case I really can’t help you.
+These Asian meatballs travel well: because the sauce is thick and sticky, there are no spillage issues while you transport them to the party—unless you turn the whole crockpot upside down, in which case I really can’t help you.

 I always set out toothpicks for easy noshing.